Large-scale AFIS and multi-biometric identification

 - Live face detection.
 A conventional face identification system can be tricked by placing a photo in front of the camera.
 MegaMatcher is able to prevent this kind of security breach by determining whether a face in a video stream is "live" or a photograph.
 The liveness detection can be performed in passive mode, when the engine evaluates certain facial features, and in active mode, when the engine evaluates user's response to perform actions like blinking or head movements.
 See recommendations for live face detection for more details.

 - The biometric template record can contain several face samples belonging to the same person.
 These samples can be enrolled from different sources and at different times, thus allowing improvement in matching quality.
-For example a person might be enrolled with eyeglasses and without, or with different types of eyeglasses; with and without beard or moustache, etc.
+For example a person might be enrolled with eyeglasses and without, or with different types of eyeglasses; with and without beard or mustache, etc.

 - Text-dependent voice matching engine determines if a voice sample matches the template that was extracted from a specific phrase.
 During enrollment, one or more phrases are requested from the person being enrolled.
 Later that person may be asked to pronounce a specific phrase for verification.
 This method assures protection against the use of a covertly recorded random phrase from that person.